kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

 ----
-## E27 plastic/bakelite/ceramic Bulb Socket (not metallic!)
+## E27 plastic/bakelite/ceramic Bulb Holder (not metallic!)

 Use a ***plastic, ceramic or bakelite*** (not metallic!) ***E27 bulb holder*** (also called *pendant lampholder*).

-Make sure it includes a built-in cord grip / strain relief — this is the part that clamps the cable inside the socket, preventing it from being pulled out.
+Make sure it includes a built-in cord grip / strain relief — this is the part that clamps the cable inside the holder, preventing it from being pulled out.

 WARNING!
 If you want to use a metallic holder (not advised), please follow [this tutorial instead](https://github.com/kingston-hackSpace/Bulb_lighting/blob/main/Metallic_lamp.md).